-Black River Technical College Office of Admissions P.O.
+Office of Admissions P.O.
 Box 468 Pocahontas, AR 72455 (870) 248-4000

-The Office of Admissions of Black River Technical College is responsible for evaluating and processing applications and required admissions documents to determine the admissions status of all first-time freshmen, transfers, readmits, and transients who are degree-seeking students.
+The Office of Admissions of Black River Technical College is responsible for evaluating and processing applications and required admissions documents to determine an admissions status of all first-time freshmen, transfers, readmits, and transients who are degree-seeking students.